joguSD/labs/ex.md

 extremely dangerous and can be destructive to a system.
 It's important to be careful when getting help from the internet, if a command seems fishy double check its functionality before running it.

+We've now covered all of the basic filesystem manipulations via the command line and nearly anything you could do with a graphical interface such as Finder or Windows Explorer, you should now be able to do from the __bash shell__!